jayeshpaluru/CoverLetterGenerator/README.md

 ## What is it?

 ### This is a website that aims to help making cover letters easier.
-This will help streamline the job application process, and make the process of making cover letters for a job posting significantly easier by tailoring a cover letter with a specific resume and cover letter.
+This will help streamline the job application process, and make the process of making cover letters for a job posting significantly easier by tailoring a cover letter with an inputted resume and cover letter.

 ## What was it built with?